dfelinto/blender-manual/manual/modeling/modifiers/modify/data_transfer.rst

    The left column of toggle buttons, to select which data types to transfer.

 Multi-layers Data Types Options
-   In those cases (vertex groups, vertex colors, UVs), one can select which source layers to transfer (usually, either all of them, or a single specified one), and how to affect destination (either by matching names, matching order/position, or, if a single source is selected, by specifying manually the destination layer).
+   In those cases (vertex groups, Color Attributes, UVs), one can select which source layers to transfer (usually, either all of them, or a single specified one), and how to affect destination (either by matching names, matching order/position, or, if a single source is selected, by specifying manually the destination layer).